fidhaah1-spec/Calculator/README.md

 To deploy this project, simply upload the `index.html`, `style.css`, and `script.js` files to a web server.

+## FAQ

+**Q: Can I use this calculator on my website?**

+A: Yes, you can use this calculator on your website.
+It is licensed under the MIT License, which allows you to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the software.

+**Q: Can I contribute to this project?**

+A: Yes, you can contribute to this project.
+Pull requests are welcome.
+For major changes, please open an issue first to discuss what you would like to change.

 ## Screenshots

 ![Calculator screenshot](screenshot.png)